 The simplest answer to the question “Why attend a trade show in China?” is that if you want to sell in China you have to participate in a fair to be known in the market.
 Participating in fair favor your presence in China much more.
 Precisely because the Chinese market is so vast and complicated, this helps you to select and meet reliable business partners for your business.

-For example, if you are an ice cream brand, this is the fair for you.
+For example, if you are an ice cream brand, this is fair for you.
 Ice Cream China, also known as China International Ice Cream Industry Exhibition, will take place from 12-14 October in Tianjin at the Meijiang Convention & Exhibition Center.

 It is an international fair dedicated entirely to the ice cream and frozen products industry.
 It represents an excellent commercial meeting platform for suppliers and buyers from the entire value chain.